daverosoff/PreTeXtual/README.md

 stopping you from shutting down your computer otherwise---in fact, it may do so anyway, but forcing a shutdown will not cause any problems to the virtual machine (you can simply throw it away and create a new one if you need to).

+*Note.
+If you wait a few minutes after running `vagrant suspend` you should not get any error from Windows when you shutdown.*

 #### Adding new projects